 - Mix all of the ingredients together.
 Store in an airtight container for up to 6 months.

 - To make tacos: Brown 1 pound of ground beef in a skillet.
-Add 3 Tbsp. taco seasoning mix and ½ cup water.
+Add 3 tablespoons taco seasoning mix to the beef.
 Simmer for 5 minutes.